 You may require this licence if you intend to explore for minerals in NSW offshore areas.
 A special purpose consent authorises you to explore for minerals and take samples of or recover minerals for any of the following purposes:

 - a scientific investigation

 - the collection of small amounts of minerals.

-A reconnaissance survey is the exploration of an area to work out whether the area is sufficiently promising to justify more detailed exploration.
+A reconnaissance survey is the exploration of an area to determine whether the area is sufficiently promising to justify more detailed exploration.